Manis99803/Question_Answer/pull_request_template.md

 **Note:**
-Please update the version before th merging the PR
+Please update the version before merging the PR